srhn45/mura-fusion/README.md

 ### Study-Level Cross-Image Fusion

 A radiological study consists of multiple views of the same anatomy.
-Simple averaging across images loses the inter-view relationships that radiologists exploit (e.g. confirming a finding across AP and lateral views).
+Simple averaging across images treats each image the same, while usually some are more informative.
 Instead, the pooled per-image embeddings are fused using **multi-head self-attention**:

 ```
 seq      = stack([embed_1, ..., embed_N])     # (1, N, embed_dim)